 The length of time to process your Returning Resident Visa will depend on where you are making your application, the complexity of your case and the quality of your application.
 Check at the time of making your application for a better estimation.

 You will need to have secured the Returning Resident Visa before you travel.

 How much does a Returning Resident visa cost?

 You will have to pay the Returning Resident Visa fee when you make your application.
+Currently the fee for the Residents Return visa is £531 (at the time of writing).
 The fee is subject to change, and you should check at the time of applying.